 As training demands grow and hybrid work becomes standard, the LMS portal is no longer optional.
 In this article, we’ll break down the key features of LMS portals, compare business and education use cases, and explain how to build a custom solution that fits your needs in 2025.

-Key Features of a Modern LMS Portal
+Key Features of a Modern LMS Training Portal

-A modern LMS portal is the user-facing layer of your learning system.
+A modern LMS training portal is the user-facing layer of your learning system.
 It’s where learners log in, access training, and track their progress—and where admins manage content and visibility.

 Login-based access is the foundation.
 Depending on the role—admin, instructor, or learner—each user signs in with a unique account and sees only what’s relevant to them.
 Learners view assigned courses and due dates.
 Instructors monitor progress and manage sessions.
 Admins handle permissions, reporting, and sometimes even homepage content and banners.